mattyrb/bmm-etg-raster-fill/AI_DISCLOSURE.md

   boundaries, directory structure)
 - Specified the expert adjustment knob design (basin-wide default + per-polygon override via shapefile column) so hydrologists can tune results
+- Decided to add HAND (Height Above Nearest Drainage) as a terrain covariate and directed the move from statewide to per-basin derivation after identifying the memory limitation
+- Requested early stopping on LightGBM to prevent over-training on small basins
+- Identified and reported each stage of the HAND derivation debugging cycle (memory failure, nodata barriers, algorithm speed, parameter naming)

 **AI (Claude, Anthropic):**
 - Implemented the Python workflow based on human-specified requirements